 Jeff has represented owners, architects, general contractors and sub-contractors in a number of construction disputes involving commercial properties, including convention centers, continuing care retirement communities, nuclear power plants, coal-fired power plants, and nursing homes.
 In addition, he has represented designers in disputes arising out of design-build highway construction projects.

 Employers rely on Jeff to defend them against discrimination claims based on sex, age, race, religion and disability; unfair competition claims, wrongful termination, wage/hour litigation and whistleblower litigation.
 He also provides proactive counselling on employment issues to management teams and human resources departments, and he has extensive experience drafting employment, severance, confidentiality and non-compete agreements for employers.

-Additionally, Jeff provides advice and counsel to schools formation through operations.
+Additionally, Jeff provides advice and counsel to schools from formation through operations.

 Honors and Recognitions

 Jeff has been recognized as a “Power Player” in Employment Law by Memphis Business Quarterly every year since 2010.
 In 2011, he was named Pro Bono Attorney of the Year by the Tennessee Justice Center for establishing a partnership between his former law firm, the University of Memphis School of Law, and the Tennessee Justice Center to serve low income families on TennCare.